BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/RequireMinNumNeighborsFilter.md

 ## WARNING: Feature Data Will Become Invalid

 By modifying the cell level data, any feature data that was previously computed will most likely be invalid at this point.
-Filters such as "Find Sizes", "Find Shapes" should be re-run if you want accurate final results from your pipeline.
+Filters that compute feature level data should be rerun to ensure accurate final results from your pipeline.

 ## WARNING: NeighborList Removal